 You could make the crisp-fried buffalo chicken in this recipe on its own (well, still best to serve it with blue cheese sauce), but inside a gooey grilled cheese sandwich on fluffy, crispy challah, it’s even better.
 Get our Buffalo Chicken Grilled Cheese recipe.

 To start developing the flavors, sauté vegetables, ground beef, and spices, then put the mixture into the slow cooker along with tomatoes and kidney beans.
 Let the chili cook overnight or all day until it’s thickened and has a nice beefy flavor, then stir in jalapeños for a kick of heat.
 Get our Spicy Slow Cooker Chili recipe.

 Related Reading: The Best Slow Cooker Cookbooks for Everybody

 Squash, chickpeas, Yukon golds, carrots, parsnips, spinach, even raisins, for added sweetness—this is a slow-cooked vegan feast that is sure to warm your soul on a cold winter night.
 Get our Slow Cooker Root Vegetable Stew recipe.

 Related Reading: Edible Holiday Gifts That Are Vegan Friendly

 Seriously, add some freshly brewed coffee and pour it into your cake batter.
 Come on, do it.
 With some cocoa powder and brown sugar too, this is a moist, chocolate lovers’ dream.
 Get our Mocha Pudding Cake recipe.

-— Photos by Chowhound.
+All images by Chowhound.